 5.1.
-Is the establishment of an MPA an appropriate measure for conserving a given cetacean population?
+Is the establishment of a MPA an appropriate conservation measure for protecting a given cetacean population?

-5.2 What steps need to be undertaken to establish an MPA?
+5.2.
+What steps need to be undertaken to establish a MPA?

-5.3 Once the MPA is established, what management actions does it need to work properly?
+5.3.
+Once the MPA is established, what management actions does it need to work properly?

-- A management body, with a director empowered by the necessary legal authority, sufficient financial resources, and adequate staff to proceed with implementation; - > The definition of clear management objectives to attain the goals that were set when the area was established; - > A management plan detailing ways to reach the objectives; - > Periodic reviews to assess whether objectives are met; - Management training; - > Consensus building.
+- A management body, with a director empowered by the necessary legal authority, sufficient financial resources, and adequate staff to proceed with implementation; - The definition of clear management objectives to attain the goals that were set when the area was established: - · A management plan detailing ways to reach the objectives; - · Periodic reviews to assess whether objectives are met; - Management training; - · Consensus building.

 5.4.
-Additional resources helpful for the proper establishment and management of cetacean MPAs
+Additional resources helpful in the proper management of a MPA.